Onnis-Lab/MatchingFigures/README.md

 # TalkingGame
 An oTree game developed for the purpose of getting participants to communicate with each other.

+## Version Information
+This is the version where all the participants must be online at the same time.

 ## Dependencies
 - OTree: https://www.otree.org/